-Call the parish office at 630-851-6106 for more information about these access and inclusion projects.
+Call the parish office at 630-851-6106 for more information about their efforts to create belonging.

-TEAM W AND JUNIOR TEAM W AWARDS
+\$1,000 TEAM BELONG AND JUNIOR TEAM BELONG AWARDS

-The national, interfaith TEAM W and Junior (submitted by children 5 to 18 years old) TEAM W Awards are cash grants of up to \$1,000 for specific, planned projects that promote access, welcome and belonging for worshippers of all abilities in houses of faith, religious schools and faith formation programs.
+The TEAM Belong and Junior TEAM Belong Awards (submitted by children 5 to 18 years old) are cash grants of up to \$1,000 for specific, planned projects that promote access, welcome and belonging for worshippers of all abilities in houses of faith, religious schools and faith formation programs.